WestGrid/trainingMaterials/_posts/design/2022-12-15-upcoming-training-winter-spring-2023.md

 ## Webinars

-BC DRI + Prairies DRI bi-weekly Research Computing webinars take place every second Wednesday at 10am Pacific / 11am Mountain / 12pm Central.
+BC DRI + Prairies DRI bi-weekly Research Computing webinars take place every second Tuesday at 11am Pacific / noon Mountain / 1pm Central.

 <!-- We will open registration in early September. -->
 <!-- For *upcoming webinars*, click the linked title to see more details or to register.
 For *past -->